 - Nutritional information does not include optional ingredients and garnishes.

 Prep: Gather up all of the ingredients needed to make this homemade pudding recipe.
 Warm the cream and the milk to 105-110°F in a saucepan set over low heat or in the microwave in 20-second bursts.
-Separate the egg yolks from the whites (I recommend saving the egg whites to make some chocolate strawberry macarons later–they freeze well!).
+Separate the egg yolks from the whites.

 Melt the Sugar: In a large saucepan set over medium-high heat, melt 6 tablespoons of unsalted butter.
 Once bubbling, add 1 cup of brown sugar and simmer for 4-5 minutes, stirring constantly, until the sugar is melted, caramelized, and fragrant.
 If you’re using a thermometer, aim for a temperature of 225°F.